 Bold font should be only used for headings and sub-headings.
 Bold italic font should only be used in the for taxa names in treatment headings and within an identification key.

 Italic font is used in the main text for genera and infrageneric names, as well as for Latin expressions.

 EJT operates XML conversion for material citations, allowing the rich specimen data and relative nomenclatural acts to be distributed to biodiversity databases and linked back to the article (see ‘FAIR & Open Science’).
 To achieve optimal results, it is recommended to use certain standardised formats that will allow the data to be accurately harvested and efficiently disseminated.
-Detailed guidelines on how to format the citations for zoology and palaeozoology specimens (botany available soon), are given in the ‘Material Citations Formatting Guide’ (pdf to download).
+Detailed guidelines on how to format the specimen citations for the material examined are given in the ‘Material Citations Formatting Guide’ (pdf to download).

 The first page should contain the title (max.
 110 characters, spaces included), the list of authors in the desired order, followed by their various addresses, then emails.
 Each author is designated in the list by a superscript number, which also precedes the address(es) and email of this author.
 The corresponding author is additionally differentiated with a superscript asterisk.
 Please refer to recently published examples of EJT articles to format the author’s list.
 If any authors possess a personal LSID and/or ORCID, these should also be included on the first page.